DavidMercier/TriDiMap/doc/index.rst

 The author is grateful to Jean-François Vanhumbeeck and Xavier Vanden Eynde (`CRM Group <www.crmgroup.be>`_, Belgium (Liège)), for fruitful discussion and co-authoring of reference papers.

-The author is grateful to Debora Rosseel, Franck Nozahic and Mélanie Gauvin (`OCAS <http://www.ocas.be/>`_, Belgium (Zwijnaarde)), for providing example files and lots le fruitful feedbacks.
+The author is grateful to Debora Rosseel, Franck Nozahic and Mélanie Gauvin (`OCAS <http://www.ocas.be/>`_, Belgium (Zwijnaarde)), for providing example files and lots of fruitful feedbacks/remarks.

 References
 -------------